Connect with a certified trainer for free

 When to see a doctor

 If you have symptoms of trigger finger that do not go away or get worse with time, make an appointment to see your doctor.
 He or she will ask questions about your medical history and physical activity.
-Your doctor will examine your hand, looking for areas of tenderness, bumps, and evidence of triggering.
+They’ll examine your hand for tenderness, swelling, bumps, or obvious signs of finger locking.

 Non-operative treatment